brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

 grow 4 : Int
 ```

+Local type definitions are currently inlined into type annotations during
+elaboration, as they do not exist in the core language.
+Attempting to use
-Attempting to use features like type parameters will result in an elaboration
+features like type parameters will result in elaboration errors, for example:
-error, for example:

 ```sh
 $ stlc-bidirectional-stratify elab <<< "fun (A : Type) (x : A) => x"